You can now dine at the Netflix ‘Hunger’ restaurant in Bangkok

-Hunger on Netflix has taken over the number one spot for the most watched film on Netflix Thailand.
-If you too are hungry for more, you can now dine at Hunger restaurant in Bangkok.
+Hunger has taken over the number one spot for the most watched film on Netflix Thailand.
+If you’re still hungry for more, you can now actually dine at the Hunger restaurant from Netflix in Bangkok.
 Here’s how.

-Love it or hate it, there’s no denying everybody is talking about Hunger.
-Released just last weekend, the Netflix film follows the tale of a young aspiring street food chef, who joins the team of fine dining restaurant Hunger in Bangkok.
-Under the leadership of the famous and notorious Chef Paul, young chef Oil has a lot to learn — not really so much about cooking skill, but about society, power, and the various meanings of food in Thailand, too.

 Now, diners can embody the divide between fine dining and street food, and cooking for the ‘wealthy,’ and cooking for the ‘poor.’
 As the film tiptoes along these social issues and concerns, the restaurant is an interesting gimmick, as well as an interesting social commentary, too.
 As the film often tries to communicate, Hunger is about the hunger and drive to achieve and make it in this world — but at what cost?